-Article 11 - Validity of interim examinations
+Article 17 - Validity of interim examinations

-The result of an examination is valid for an unlimited period.
+The result of an examination obtained before September 1, 2014 is valid for an unlimited period.
 However, in cases where the examination result dates from over four years ago, the Board of Examiners may impose an additional or substitute interim examination.
+Results obtained after September 1, 2014, will be valid for a period of maximum four years.

-Article 12 - The form of interim examination and method of assessment
+Article 18 - The form of interim examination and method of assessment

-- 1. Interim examinations are set as described in the Implementation Regulations or the manual. - 2.
-If there is no indication as to the way an interim examination is to be set because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations or the manual of the other programme will apply. - 3.
-The Board of Examiners may, if it so wishes, deviate from the provisions of paragraphs 1 and 2, in favour of the student.
+- 1. Interim examinations are set as described in the Implementation Regulations or the study guide. - 2.
+The Board of Examiners may deviate from the provisions of paragraphs 1, in favour of the student.

-Article 13 - Oral examinations
+Article 19 - Oral examinations

-- 1. Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
-Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 3.
+- 1. Only one student at a time will take an oral examination, unless the examiner in question specifies otherwise. - Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student or lecturer has formally objected to the public nature of the examination.
+Public means that the student or the examiner can invite a third person to the exam, to guarantee the objectivity of the exam. - 3.
 Prior to an oral examination, the examiner must ask the student to provide proof of identity.

-Article 14 - Determining and announcing the results
+Article 20 - Determining and announcing the results